Blue & White Enamelled Pendant Lamp

 Manufacturer: Massive, Mortsel, Kontich and Wommelgem, Belgium – attributed.

 This art deco style enamelled pendant lamp is a classic and probably typical Belgian.
 Made in the form of a hanging towel or handkerchief with the same white and blue decoration.
 If you find one for sale, it is almost always in Belgium.
 Made for many years and used in the scullery, laundry room and even outside under a canopy.
 Later versions were no longer enamelled but dyed.
+These pendant lamps exists also in glass with several decorations, including flowers and others.

 Massive was in origin a bronze foundry and they produced mainly candlesticks, crucifixes and chandeliers in Wilrijk near Antwerp, Belgium.
 The company was founded in 1926 by Pieter-Jozef De Jaeck.
 His son Eddy De Jaeck was responsible for the huge expansion of the company in the 1970s.
 But it were his sons, Piet and Jan De Jaeck who made Massive a true multinational.
 Thus, they moved production to Eastern Europe and China.